olcf/hands-on-with-frontier/challenges/Python_QLSA/README.md

 #### Step 5: Measure ancilla and extract solution state
 At this stage, if the ancilla qubit is measured, it should collapse to $\ket{1}$ for the solution state to be stored in the $n_b$ qubit registers.
 If $\ket{0}$ is measured, the results are discarded and the process is repeated until $\ket{1}$ is measured.

 We note that measuring the entire solution state can lead to loss of the computational advantage of the HHL algorithm and thus practically, only an observable of the system (like the mean or norm of the state) is measured as the outcome.
-For educational purpose, in the current code and challenge, we will extract out the entire solution vector $\ket{x}$ for comparison with true solution state $\vec{x}$.
+For educational purposes, in the current code and challenge, we will extract the entire solution vector $\ket{x}$ for comparison with the true solution state $\vec{x}$.

 The detailed code with all the components can be found [here](https://github.com/jw676/quantum_linear_solvers/blob/a94cf634f77a9061c95baf95b4d3bf6baa9de477/linear_solvers/hhl.py#L323).

 ### Workflow of the code

-The codebase comprise of two main Python scripts: [`circuit_HHL.py`](circuit_HHL.py) and [`solver.py`](solver.py).
+The codebase comprises two main Python scripts: [`circuit_HHL.py`](circuit_HHL.py) and [`solver.py`](solver.py).
 The first generates the HHL circuit and the second runs it with a specific backend (simulator, emulator, or QPU).
 Our codebase follows the following workflow for solving a given system of linear equations:

 #### 1. Create your matrix and vector
 * Code: [`circuit_HHL.py`](circuit_HHL.py)